EddieBrunstedt/Collabook/README.md

 Collabook is a platform where you can collaborate with someone in writing a book.

 Take turns in writing a book and let your combined imagination be your guide.

-A live version of Collabook can be found [here](http://collabook.eddiebrunstedt.com).